-Our Environmental Policy states that "NMR's aim is to remain the leading supplier of milk recording services in the UK and the market leader in the provision and support of dairy software in Great Britain whilst embracing the goal of continuous environmental improvement in all its activities.
+It is our policy to remain the leading supplier of milk recording services in the UK and the market leader in the provision and support of dairy software in Great Britain whilst embracing the goal of continuous environmental improvement in all our activities.

 In all our activities, working practices and business relationships, we are committed to protecting, conserving and enhancing all aspects of the environment over which we have control or can influence.